 The mathematical modelling is the first one that I'd like to talk about.
 And that's this notion where we're we start in the real world with some real world or a theoretical construct which may exist in the real world, and then we apply a mathematical model in order to try to make sense of data or points or observations.
 And through the development of a mathematical model, inferences or observations may be made.
 And at some stage, a verification of how consistent or effective the mathematical model would be should be engaged with.
 It's a cyclic schema and so it doesn't have to involve just one cycle around.
 And at some stage a key element would be to have students perhaps compare different mathematical models to the same situation and make some decisions around efficiency of those mathematical models.

-They're embedded in the content description.
+They're embedded in the content descriptions.
 And while I think I've got two elaborations that are on this slide here, it's important to note that for any of the mathematical modelling content descriptions, we've provided a significant number of elaborations that teachers may use should they wish to, but should also absolutely feel free to engage with that agency and select a context that your students are engaging with in their world.
 And perhaps a visual explanation of how that might work is on the screen here, where we're looking at travel and costings and what might be an appropriate setup, a mathematical setup for interpreting that situation.

 And again, an emphasis for, of the skill would be to evaluate the mathematical model itself to determine perhaps its efficiency or a comparison of efficacy against other mathematical models.